gitlabhq/gitlabhq/doc/raketasks/backup_restore.md

 It is not uncommon however for a VM snapshot to require you to power down the server, so this approach is probably of limited practical use.

 ### Note
 This documentation is for GitLab CE.
-Users can't create backups for gitlab.com.
+We backup GitLab.com and make sure your data is secure, but you can't use these methods to export / backup your data yourself from GitLab.com.